smdogroup/amigo/website/docs/tutorials/cart-pole.md

 <div align="center">

-**Figure 3.** Optimal state trajectories and control for the cart-pole swing-up problem.
+**Figure 3.** Optimal state trajectories and control for the cart-pole problem.

 </div>